 Chrome://flags or about:flags page warns user “these experimental features may change, break, or disappear at any time”.
 And implications of turning one or more experimental features could burn your browser and can yield data loss and result in compromise of privacy and security.

 How to Reset all Chrome flags to default

 So if you’ve enabled few experimental features, you need to disable them after testing.
 But to you need to carefully look for each and every flag, after all there are more than 133 flags.
 So finding each enabled flag and disabling it again can be tedious and takes some time, keeping this in mind, Chrome team has added “Reset all to default button” on top of the Chrome flags page, which you can use.

 So to reset all Chrome flags to default

 2. Click on “Reset all to default” button

 3. And scroll down to bottom and click on “Relaunch Now” button for the changes to take effect.

-Currently this option is available on Chromium and Canary builds.
+Currently this option is available on Chromium and Canary builds [Update: available on developer, Beta and stable channels too).
 [Thanks to Francois]